previsionio/prevision-component-template/README.md

 pip install -r requirements.txt
 ```

-You need a requirements.txt.
-A default one is provided.
+You need a requirements.txt file to list all your python modules.
+A default one is provided
-Create an empty one if your component does not have requirements

 **All components must always have a requirements.txt file even if there is no requirements.
 If you have no requirements, update the Dockerfile to remove the install phase :**

 `RUN python -m pip install -r /requirements.txt`

+**or create an empty one if your component does not have requirements**

 Then test that requirements meet your needs :